-Scotland's first same-sex marriage ceremonies took place seconds after midnight on December 31, 2014.
-The weddings—one of two men and one of two women—marked the culmination of a long and hard-fought campaign by LGBT rights activists for marriage equality.
+Scotland's first same-sex marriage ceremonies took place seconds after midnight on the 31st of December 2014.
+The weddings, one of two men and one of two women, marked the culmination of a long and hard-fought campaign by LGBT rights activists for marriage equality.

 Or, depending on your views, they signified the end of traditional definitions of marriage, a threat to the sanctity of family life and the beginning of a slippery slope towards marriage being meaningless.
-That's the opinion of Scotland for Marriage, a campaign ran by an alliance of Christian organizations.
-They used the catchy slogan, "Supporting the current definition of marriage, which has served Scotland well for centuries."
-I guess they were using "Scotland" as an abbreviation for "straight people in Scotland."
+That's the opinion of Scotland for Marriage, a campaign ran by an alliance of Christian organisations.
+They used the catchy slogan, "Supporting the current definition of marriage, which has served Scotland well for centuries".
+I guess they were using "Scotland" as an abbreviation for "straight people in Scotland".

 I went along to one of the weddings to find out whether two people publicly declaring their love for one another really could lead to the breakdown of Scottish society.

-Grooms Joe Schofield and Malcolm "Malx" Brown certainly didn't seem the type of folks to destroy civilization as we know it.
-Friendly and excited, they met me at their wedding venue—the lavish Trades Hall in Glasgow's famously LGBT-friendly Merchant City district—where they told me they hadn't intended their marriage to become one of biggest news stories of the year.
+Grooms Joe Schofield and Malcolm "Malx" Brown certainly didn't seem the type of folks to destroy civilisation as we know it.
+Friendly and excited, they met me at their wedding venue – the lavish Trades Hall in Glasgow's famously LGBT-friendly Merchant City district – where they told me they hadn't intended their marriage to become one of biggest news stories of the year.

 "Honestly, if it had been up to us then we'd have gone to the local registry office in our normal clothes with a couple of pals and done it quietly" said Joe, a 42-year-old healthcare worker, originally from Manchester.